Cycles of a list #

 We define a representation of concrete cycles, available when viewing them in a goal state or

-, when over representable types.
-For example, the cycle (2 1 4 3)
+via #eval, when over representable types.
+For example, the cycle (2 1 4 3) will be shown

 is different.